phillipecardenuto/rsiil/README.md

 ## Dataset Organization

-Both train and test set have simple and compound figures, organized with the following schematic:
+Both train and test sets have simple and compound figures, organized with the following schematic:

 **Simple Images**